Carlino health

 6

-Do you recommend pet insurance for Pugs?
+Do you recommend pet insurance for Carlinos?

 Frequently Asked Questions

-How long do Pugs typically live?
+How long do Carlinos typically live?

-Pugs have an average lifespan of 7-15 years.
+Carlinos have an average lifespan of 7-15 years.
 Factors that can extend lifespan include: maintaining a healthy weight, regular exercise, quality nutrition, preventive healthcare, and addressing breed-specific health concerns early.

-Are Pugs prone to allergies?
+Are Carlinos prone to allergies?

 Puppies: Every 3-4 weeks until 16 weeks old for vaccinations.
 Adults (1-8 years): Annual wellness exams.
 Seniors (8+ years): Every 6 months with bloodwork.
-Pugs with known health conditions may need more frequent visits.
+Carlinos with known health conditions may need more frequent visits.

-Given that Pugs can be prone to conditions like Arthritis, pet insurance can provide financial peace of mind.
+Given that Carlinos can be prone to conditions like Arthritis, pet insurance can provide financial peace of mind.
 Surgery for conditions like hip dysplasia can cost $3,000-$6,000+.
 Insurance is most affordable when purchased young, before conditions develop.

 Embed This Health Widget

-Add Pug health info to your website
+Add Carlino health info to your website

 <iframe src="https://dogfluence.com/embed/breed-health/pug" width="400" height="500" frameborder="0" style="border-radius: 12px; box-shadow: 0 2px 8px rgba(0,0,0,0.1);"></iframe>